Almaz-Antey engineers develop Russian "brains" for drone control

-Russian engineers have developed a multi-positional surveillance system (MPSN) that combines air surveillance and control equipment and a drone coordinate determination server, according to Dmitry Savitsky, Deputy Head of Almaz-Antey.
+Russian engineers have developed a multi-position surveillance system (MPSN) that combines air surveillance and control equipment, and a drone coordinate determination server, according to Dmitry Savitsky, Deputy Head of Almaz-Antey.

-The project involves Almaz-Antey enterprises and experienced third-party developers.
+The project involves Almaz-Antey enterprises and third-party developers with extensive experience.

 Dmitry Savitsky

-According to him, NPO "Almaz", AO "Azimuth", and "Aviatelecominvest" will supply equipment for the system.
-Specialists are currently selecting locations for the installation of MPSN in the Tomsk, Tyumen, and Samara regions.
+According to him, NPO "Almaz", AO "Azimuth" and "Aviatelecominvest" will supply equipment for the system.
+Currently, specialists are selecting locations for the installation of MPSN in the Tomsk, Tyumen, and Samara regions.
 The possibility of its deployment in the Moscow region is also being considered.

-Savitsky added that the MPSN, which was developed as part of the Unmanned Aircraft Systems (UAS) project, needs to be integrated into the Unified Air Traffic Management System (ES OrVD, with Almaz-Antey being the main contractor for its modernization).
+Savitsky added that the MPSN, which was developed as part of the Unmanned Aircraft Systems (UAS) project, needs to be integrated into the Unified Air Traffic Management System (ES OrVD, Almaz-Antey is the main contractor for its modernization).

 MPSN tasks: